 - create a personalized mandala on paper that represents the path to attainment of their individual goals.

 - Show students an image of the Hayagriva Sand Mandala and discuss what can be seen.
 What colors, shapes, and basic design can be identified?
 Share the information from the About the Art sheet with students.
-Go over the “Things to Look For” information.
+Go over the “Details" tab.
 Point out the symbols and discuss their meanings.